jakobnissen/ErrorTypes.jl/docs/src/index.md

 __Comparisons to other packages__

 The idea behind this package is well known and used in other languages, e.g. Rust and the functional languages (Clojure, Haskell etc).
-It is also implemented in the Julia packages `Expect` and `ResultTypes`, and to some extend `MLStyle`.
+It is also implemented in the Julia packages `Expect` and `ResultTypes`, and to some extent `MLStyle`.
 Compared to these packages, ErrorTypes offer:

 * Efficiency: All ErrorTypes methods and types should be maximally efficient.
 For example, an `Option{T}` is as lightweight as a `Union{T, Nothing}`, and manipulation of the `Option` is as efficient as a `===` check against `nothing`.
 * Increased comfort.
 The main disadvantage of using these packages are the increased friction in development.
 ErrorTypes provides more quality-of-life functionality for working with error types than `Expect` and `ResultTypes`, for example the simple `Option` type.